hadeutscher/HaRail/README.md

 1. Create the directories "Release" and "HaRail/GCC_Release"

-2. Run make with ANDROID=1

-ALTERNATIVELY

-2. Run the script android_build.sh which will also copy the output binary to your phone's /data/local/tmp directory
+2. Run make with ANDROID=1 in environment variables OR run the script android_build.sh which will also copy the output binary to your phone's /data/local/tmp directory

 INSTALLING
 --------------